RogProg/HorribleAnimator/README.md

 Wecome to Horrible Animator,..   the program for making horrible animations!

+Horrible animator is written in c++, for Windows (sorry) using direct2d.

+For mpeg4 compression it uses FFMpeg (https://ffmpeg.org/) under the LGPL lisense.

+About the use of HorribleAnimator:

 Start by selecting File->Open images and select the image files you want for the animation.
 Alpha channel images are reccomeded for figures.

 To set background, select Scene->select background and select from the files you just loaded.